The turkey deepening the corruption crisis threaten stability in the country, warns the OECD - ExBulletin

 The Erdogan government has become known to use regulatory organizations and partisan administrative agencies to target companies and individuals deemed unfair.
 However, these same mechanisms are used to promote the friends of President Erdogan.

+The judicial weakened turkeys also contribute to this fragile institutional landscape, according to the OECD survey.
+Although nominally independent, the justice system is increasingly subject to the grip of the executive branch.

-The judicial system weakened by Turkey also contributes to this fragile institutional landscape, according to the OECD investigation.
+The judicial weakened turkeys also contribute to this fragile institutional landscape, according to the OECD survey.
 Although nominally independent, the justice system is increasingly subject to the grip of the executive branch.

 In addition, public confidence in public institutions decreases sharply.
 Citizens report limited confidence that authorities are responsible or sensitive to allegations of reprehensible acts.
 The denunciation protections are minimal and civil society organizations working on transparency and human rights are faced with increasing restrictions, including regulatory obstacles and intimidation campaigns.